Kings Hawaiian Ham and Cheese Sliders

 How to make Kings Hawaiian Ham and Cheese Sliders

-Step 4: Layer the ham on top of the rolls.
-Top the ham with the sliced or shredded cheese, whichever you are using.
+Step 3: Layer half of the ham on top of the rolls, piling it up slightly.
+Top the ham with the sliced or shredded Gouda cheese.

-Step 5: Top the cheese with the remaining half of the ham, then add the top sheet of the Hawaiian rolls.
+Step 4: Top the cheese with the remaining half of ham, then add the sheet of the roll tops.

-Step 7: Evenly pour the butter mixture over the tops of the rolls; use a pastry brush to evenly smooth the butter over each roll.
-Sprinkle with poppy seeds, as desired, if using.
+Step 5: Meanwhile, melt the butter; whisk in the Worcestershire Sauce, mustard, and brown sugar.
+Pour the butter mixture over the top sheet of rolls.
+Use a pastry brush to smooth out the butter where needed evenly.
+Sprinkle with poppy seeds, as desired.

 My Recipe Tips